MyGamepedia/Necro-Multi-Patch/README.md

 * **`necro_satcheldelay_reload_primary`**: `1.0` - Sets delay for satchel weapon primary attack when the owner take out a new satchel.
 * **`necro_satcheldelay_reload_secondary`**: `1.0` - Sets delay for satchel weapon secondary attack when the owner take out a new satchel.
 * **`necro_satcheldelayoverride`**: `1` - Enables primary and secondary attack delay override for satchel weapon.

-## Contribution

-- Report issues if you find.
-- Create feedback about our servers and suggest improvements.
-- - Make sure your issue does not repeat someone's.
-If you want to make a feedback on the same problem, please leave your comment under someone's issue or use emoji to support it.
-- Users are able to add their own changes, using `Pull requests` system.

 ## Credits